Rickea Jackson: National team career

 Jackson represented the United States alongside her Mississippi State teammates at the 2019 Summer Universiade in Italy.
 She led the tournament with 22.2 points per game and won a silver medal.
+Jackson won a silver medal at the 2023 FIBA Women's AmeriCup in Mexico, where she averaged a team-high 14.6 points and 4.9 rebounds per game, earning all-tournament honors.

 In 3x3 basketball, Jackson played at the 2019 FIBA 3x3 U18 World Cup in Mongolia, where she helped her team win the gold medal and was named to the all-tournament team.